Dixie National Sale of Champions

 Dixie National Junior Round-Up Supreme Dairy Goat Female Award

 The grand champions of each senior dairy goat breed competed for the Dixie National Junior Round-Up Supreme Dairy Goat Female.
-Tory Rollins, Franklin 4-H, received this award with her Alpine Best in Show Senior Dairy Goat Doe.
+Maggie/Brinkley Boswell, Rankin 4-H, received this award with their All Other Purebreds Best in Show Senior Dairy Goat Doe.
 This award was a $1,500 scholarship presented by the Sale of Junior Champions.